s33dunda/blog/docs/posts/DevOps/the-final-barrier.md

 </div>

-## What "Moving Closer to the Code" Really Means
+## What "Moving Closer to the App Code" Really Means

 If we take our the four keys mentioned by Debois: